-Product configuration in families of embedded software systems, such as Integrated Control Systems (ICSs), involves resolving thousands of configurable parameters and is, therefore, time-consuming and error-prone.
+Abstract.
+Product configuration in families of Integrated Control Systems (ICSs) involves resolving thousands of configurable parameters and is, therefore, time-consuming and error-prone.
 Typically, these systems consist of highly similar components that need to be configured similarly.
 For large-scale systems, a considerable portion of the configuration data can be reused, based on such similarities, during the configuration of each individual product.
 In this paper, we propose a model-based approach to automate the reuse of configuration data based on the similarities within an ICS product.
-Our approach provides configuration engineers with appropriate means for manipulating the reuse of configuration data, and provides the required formalism for ensuring the consistency of the reused data.
-Our investigation of a number of product configurations with an industry partner shows that more than 60% of configuration data can be automatically reused using our similarity-based approach, thereby reducing configuration effort.
+Our approach enables configuration engineers to manipulate the reuse of configuration data, and ensures the consistency of the reused data.
+Evaluation of the approach, using a number of configured products from an industry partner, shows that more than 60% of configuration data can be automatically reused using our similarity-based approach, thereby reducing configuration effort.